 Interesting Archaeological Finds

-So within the temple animal bones were found.
-In addition potsherds, a clay statuette of a bull laden with a pair of churns and lots of ashes.
-In fact, some of the items today are on display at the Israel Museum in Jerusalem.
+So within the temple, animal bones were found.
+In addition, potsherds, a clay statuette of a bull laden with a pair of churns and lots of ashes.
+Today’s items are on display at the Israel Museum in Jerusalem.
 These items found in the temple mean the niche served as a shrine.
 A round piece of white crystalline limestone, discovered at the back of the altar, may have served as the base for a statue of a deity.

-On that note, it’s worth mentioning the hoard of unique Chalcolithic artifacts that were found in a grotto near the Wadi of Nahal Mishmar.
-The Site is also known as the “Cave of the Treasure”.
-So 12 km away an astonishing hoard of 429 ritual objects was discovered.
-The objects were found carefully wrapped in a woven mat concealed behind a large stone.
-Among the items that were found are: dozens of scepters; and enigmatic crown-shaped objects.
+On that note, it’s worth mentioning the hoard of unique Chalcolithic artifacts found in a grotto near the Wadi of Nahal Mishmar.
+The Site is also known as the “Cave of the Treasure.”
+So 12 km away, an astonishing hoard of 429 ritual objects was discovered.
+The objects were carefully wrapped in a woven mat concealed behind a large stone.
+Among the items found are: dozens of scepters; and mysterious crown-shaped things.
 Some archaeologists relate these items to the Temple at Ein Gedi.

 The Archaeologists also found benches made of stone.
-They were stood adjacent to long walls; while along the short walls the excavators found pits sunk into the floors.
+They stood adjacent to long walls, while the excavators found pits sunk into the floors along the short walls.
 These were determined to contain the remains of burnt bones; horns; pottery, and a vast quantity of ash.
 A piece of painted plaster indicates the walls were perhaps even painted and decorated.
-Similar to those from the Ghassulian type site at Teleilat al-Ghassul in Jordan.
+Similar to those from the Ghassulian-type site at Teleilat al-Ghassul in Jordan.

 Directions How to Get to the Chalcalothic Temple at Ein Gedi

-So you read this post and now you want to check out the temple with your own eyes!
+So you read this post, and now you want to check out the temple with your own eyes!
 What is the fastest way to get to Ein Gedi Nature Reserve?
 I would suggest taking Highway 90 till you reach Ein Gedi Nature Reserve.
-Once you got there you should take the main trail till you get to David waterfall, then just follow the signs.
+Once you get there, you should take the main trail till you get to David waterfall, then just follow the signs.
 Yes, it’s that simple!